 When used as an upright (Comfort Mode), by moving the power unit to the bottom of the stick, the HX1 feels a lot more balanced and less weighty, which is useful for cleaning large floor areas.
 But the bulky power unit at the bottom makes it tricky for anything other than open spaces.
 The vacuum is freestanding in this mode though, which is handy if you need to pause for a moment.

 The handheld mode (Compact Mode) is great for stairs, furniture, and cars (or pet beds laced with embedded hairs!)
 It’s also a handy mode for quick cleanups.
 As you need to hold the entire weight, however, the vacuum can start to feel heavy during a long cleaning session.

 For general use, the pivoting floorhead ensures the cleaner moves easily around the floor.
 And the automatic floor detection system means it can adapt the brush bar speed to different floor types (but only in medium or high power modes.)
 This isn’t quite as advanced as the system on the Tineco S12, which adjusts suction based on the density of debris, but is still a useful feature.

-There’s a sliding switch that turns the vacuum on/off, and shifts between the three different power settings.
+There’s a sliding switch that turns the vacuum on/off, and shifts between the three power settings.
 These are low, medium, and high, with battery life varying depending on which power mode you use.
 We’ll cover these in more detail a bit later.